 Purpose and Vision

-The VRU will take a public health approach to reducing violent crime, focusing on what will make a difference to whole populations, communities and groups.
-In practice this means we will look beyond the statistics about incidents of crime and its causes to
+The VRU takes a public health approach to reducing violent crime, focusing on what will make a difference to whole populations, communities and groups.
+In practice this means we are looking beyond the statistics about incidents of crime and its causes to

 research and evidence that explains why people behave in certain ways and what contributes to this behaviour.
 As the saying goes, ‘prevention is better than cure’, and the public heath approach means intervening through education and policy change before violence has chance to take hold, much in the same way as other population level health issues.

-The VRU is an outward-facing partnership, and we are looking forward to engaging with all groups and individuals, be they public, private, or third sector who want to help reduce violence in Nottingham.
+The VRU is an outward-facing partnership, and we are engaging with all groups and individuals, be they public, private, or third sector who want to help reduce violence in Nottingham.